Hard to think about #EndNeurophobia #neurology #tweetorials when I know we're all thinking/tweeting more about #EndRacism!

 The main function of the cerebellum is coordination of motor actions including eye movements and speech.

-It even has a role in cognition (check out Jeremy Schmahmann’s work to learn more). https://t.co/IVEkPW1PW8
+It even has a role in cognition (check out Jeremy Schmahmann’s work to learn more). sciencedirect.com

 But here let’s focus on the motor coordination aspect.